 Visit the Among temple.

-Group A hits the road for Khartoum 150km from Naqa.
+We hit the road back to Khartoum 150km from Naqa.

 – Airport transfers from/to